smahalgavaiya/Our-World-Smartphone-Prototype-AR/Our World Smartphone Protoype Android/Assets/Wrld/README.md

 3. Import the Wrld SDK Unity Package into the editor.
 4. Navigate to Assets/Wrld/Scenes/ and open the UnityWorld scene.
 5. Click on the WrldMap game object and expand the WrldMap script in the Inspector window.
 6. Paste your API key in the box provided.
+By default, this API Key will also be used in the EcefSpace and Example scenes.
+If you wish to use a different API Key for another scene you can set it in the Inspector for the relevant GameObject.
 7. In the Unity Editor, click Play and wait a few seconds for the map to stream in.
 Use the left and right mouse buttons to pan and rotate the map respectively.

 To deploy to other platforms checkout the full [documentation website](https://docs.wrld3d.com/unity/latest/docs/api/).

 ### Requirements & Supported Platforms
-*   A [Unity](https://unity3d.com/get-unity/download) version between 5.5.0f3 and 2018.1.0f2
+*   A [Unity](https://unity3d.com/get-unity/download) version between 2019.4.3f1 and 2020.1.3f1
 *   Android
     *   [Android SDK](https://docs.unity3d.com/Manual/android-sdksetup.html) downloaded and installed
     *   API 23 (Android 6.0) & SDK Tools >= 24.0.3\.
 Both can be downloaded using the [SDK Manager](https://developer.android.com/studio/intro/update.html#sdk-manager)